rmziolek/pySoftWhere/README.md

-# pySoftWhere: A Python Package for Analysing Soft Matter Nanostructure Interfaces
+# pySoftWhere: A Python Package for Analysing Interfaces of Soft Matter Nanostructures

 pySoftWhere (pySW) has the following classes: